abhiTronix/vidgear/README.md

   <img src="https://abhitronix.github.io/vidgear/latest/assets/images/picam2.webp" alt="PiGear" width="50%" />
 </p>

-> _PiGear is similar to CamGear but made to support various Raspberry Pi Camera Modules _(such as [OmniVision OV5647 Camera Module][ov5647-picam] and [Sony IMX219 Camera Module][imx219-picam])_._
+> _PiGear is a specialized API similar to the [CamGear API](#camgear) but optimized for **Raspberry Pi Boards**, offering comprehensive **support for camera modules** _(e.g., [OmniVision OV5647 Camera Module][ov5647-picam], [Sony IMX219 Camera Module][imx219-picam])_, along with **limited compatibility for USB cameras**._

-PiGear provides a flexible multi-threaded framework around complete [picamera](https://picamera.readthedocs.io/en/release-1.13/index.html) python library, and provide us the ability to exploit almost all of its parameters like `brightness, saturation, sensor_mode, iso, exposure, etc.` effortlessly.
-Furthermore, PiGear also supports multiple camera modules, such as in the case of Raspberry-Pi Compute Module IO boards.
+PiGear implements a seamless and robust wrapper around the [picamera2][picamera2] python library, simplifying integration with minimal code changes and ensuring a smooth transition for developers already familiar with the Picamera2 API.
+PiGear leverages the `libcamera` API under the hood with multi-threading, providing high-performance :fire:, enhanced control and functionality for Raspberry Pi camera modules.

+PiGear handles common configuration parameters and non-standard settings for various camera types, simplifying the integration process.
+PiGear currently supports PiCamera2 API parameters such as `sensor`, `controls`, `transform`, and `stride`, with internal type and sanity checks for robust performance.

+While primarily focused on Raspberry Pi camera modules, PiGear also provides **basic functionality for USB webcams** only with Picamera2 API, along with the ability to accurately differentiate between USB and Raspberry Pi cameras using metadata.

+PiGear seamlessly switches to the legacy [picamera][picamera] library if the `picamera2` library is unavailable, ensuring seamless backward compatibility.
+For this, PiGear also provides a flexible multi-threaded framework around complete `picamera` API, allowing developers to effortlessly exploit a wide range of parameters, such as `brightness`, `saturation`, `sensor_mode`, `iso`, `exposure`, and more.

+Furthermore, PiGear supports the use of multiple camera modules, including those found on Raspberry Pi Compute Module IO boards and USB cameras _(only with Picamera2 API)_.

 Best of all, PiGear contains **Threaded Internal Timer** - that silently keeps active track of any frozen-threads/hardware-failures and exit safely, if any does occur.
 That means that if you're running PiGear API in your script and someone accidentally pulls the Camera-Module cable out, instead of going into possible kernel panic, API will exit safely to save resources.